Skip to main content

 Compliance and Risk Assessment

-• Evaluation of any previous history of fraud, excessive chargebacks, or legal issues.
+• Evaluation of any previous history of fraud, excessive chargebacks, or legal issues

-• Validate owner and business against the list of Office of Foreign Asset Control’s (OFAC) Specially Designated
+• Validate owner and business against the list of Office of Foreign Asset Control’s (OFAC) Specially Designated Nationals and Blocked Persons list (SDN).

 Financial Information

-FAQs
+Underwriting Documentation FAQs

-Identity theft is an increasing problem across the industry and millions of consumers/businesses are victimized each year.
-In fact, Identity theft cases where multiple individuals using the same or similar identity information increased from 4,063(2021) to 10,345(2022).
+Identity theft is an increasing problem across the industry, and millions of consumers and businesses are victimized each year.
+In fact, Identity theft cases where multiple individuals using the same or similar identity information increased from 4,063 in 2021 to 10,345 in 2022.
 This is more than double from the year before.
-As a result, it is imperative that organizations help prevent accounts from being opened without consumers'/companies' knowledge.
-Providing this information allows us to verify that the information on the account is legitimate (driver’s license) and that the person is applying is the true person applying for the account (selfie).
+As a result, organizations must help prevent accounts from being opened without consumers' and companies' knowledge.
+Providing this information allows us to verify that the information on the account is legitimate (driver’s license) and that the person applying is the true person applying for the account.

 A phone bill can be used to verify your identity.
 By comparing the information on the bill with the information you provided during account registration, the payment processor can confirm that the information provided at signup is valid and accurate.
 In addition, this helps prevent fraud and unauthorized use of accounts.
 Fraudsters and scammers often create fake accounts using stolen or fabricated information.
 Requesting a phone bill can be a way to prevent this kind of activity.
 Legitimate users are more likely to have a genuine and recent phone bill associated with their account.